ibm-cloud-docs/codeengine/cmd_defs.md

 ```
 {: pre}

-**Command Options**
+#### Command Options
+ {: #cmd-options-header]

 `--name`, `-n`
 :   The name of the job.
-This value is required.
+This value is *required*.

 `--argument`, `--arg`, `-a`
 :   Set arguments for runs of the job.
 Specify one argument per `--argument` option; for example, `-a argA -a argB`.
-This value is optional.
+This value is *optional*.

 `--arguments-clear`, `--ac`
 :   Clear job arguments.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--array-indices`, `--ai`
 :   Specifies the array indices that are used for runs of the job.
 Specify the list or range of indices that are separated by hyphens (-) or commas (,); for example, `0,3,6,9` or `1-5,7-8,10`.
 The maximum is `999999`.
 This option can only be specified if the `--instances` option is not specified.
-This value is optional.
+This value is *optional*.

 `--command`, `--cmd`, `-c`
 :   Set commands for runs of the job.
 Specify one command per `--command` option; for example, `--cmd cmdA --cmd cmdB`.
 This value overrides the default command that is specified within the container image.
-This value is optional.
+This value is *optional*.

 `--commands-clear`, `--cc`
 :   Clear job commands.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--cpu`
 :   The amount of CPU to set for runs of the job.
 This value updates any `--cpu` value that is assigned in the job.
 For valid values, see [Supported memory and CPU combinations](/docs/codeengine?topic=codeengine-mem-cpu-combo).
-This value is optional.
+This value is *optional*.
 The default value is `0`.

 `--env`, `-e`
 :   Set environment variables for runs of the job.
 Must be in `NAME=VALUE` format.
 This action adds a new environment variable or overrides an existing environment variable.
 Specify one environment variable per `--env` option; for example, `--env envA=A --env envB=B`.
-This value is optional.
+This value is *optional*.

 `--env-from-configmap`, `--env-cm`
 :   Set environment variables for runs of the job from the key-value pairs that are stored in this configmap.
 To reference the full configmap, specify the name of the configmap.
 To reference individuals keys, use the format `NAME:KEY_A,KEY_B`.
 For example, to add an environment variable for a single key `key1` in a configmap that is named `configmapName`, use the value `configmapName:key1`.
 To add environment variables for all keys in a configmap that is named `configmapName`, use the value `configmapName`.
 Keys added to a configmap with a full reference display as environment variables when a new job is run.
-This value is optional.
+This value is *optional*.

 `--env-from-configmap-rm`, `--env-cm-rm`
 :   Remove environment variable references to full configmaps by using the configmap name.
 To remove individual key references to configmaps, use the `--env-rm` option.
 This option can be specified multiple times.
-This value is optional.
+This value is *optional*.

 `--env-from-secret`, `--env-sec`
 :   Set environment variables for runs of the job from the key-value pairs that are stored in this secret.
 To reference the full secret, specify the name of the secret.
 To reference individuals keys, use the format `NAME:KEY_A,KEY_B`.
 For example, to add an environment variable for a single key `password` in a secret that is named `secretName`, use the value `secretName:password`.
 To add environment variables for all keys in a secret that is named `secretName`, use the value `secretName`.
 Keys that are added to a secret with a full reference display as environment variables when a new job is run.
-This value is optional.
+This value is *optional*.

 `--env-from-secret-rm`, `--env-sec-rm`
 :   Remove environment variable references to full secrets by using the secret name.
 To remove individual key references to secrets, use the `--env-rm` option.
 This option can be specified multiple times.
-This value is optional.
+This value is *optional*.

 `--env-rm`
 :   Remove environment variable references to the key of a key-value pair in a configmap or secret.
 To remove individual key references and literal values, specify the name of the key.
 This option can be specified multiple times.
-This value is optional.
+This value is *optional*.

 `--ephemeral-storage`, `--es`
 :   The amount of ephemeral storage to set for runs of the job.
 Use `M` for megabytes or `G` for gigabytes.
-This value is optional.
+This value is *optional*.

 `--force`, `-f`
 :   Do not verify the existence of specified configmap and secret references.
 Configmap references are specified with the `--env-from-configmap` option.
 Secret references are specified with the `--env-from-secret` or `--registry-secret` options.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--image`, `-i`
 :   The name of the image that is used for runs of the job.
 The format is `REGISTRY/NAMESPACE/REPOSITORY:TAG` where `REGISTRY` and `TAG` are optional.
 If `REGISTRY` is not specified, the default is `docker.io`.
 If `TAG` is not specified, the default is `latest`.
-This value is optional.
+This value is *optional*.

 `--instances`, `--is`
 :   Specifies the number of instances that are used for runs of the job.
 When you use this option, the system converts to array indices.
 For example, if you specify `instances` of `5`, the system converts to `array-indices` of `0 - 4`.
 This option can only be specified if the `--array-indices` option is not specified.
-This value is optional.
+This value is *optional*.
 The default value is `0`.

 `--maxexecutiontime`, `--met`
 :   The maximum execution time in seconds for runs of the job.
-This value is optional.
+This value is *optional*.
 The default value is `0`.

 `--memory`, `-m`
 :   The amount of memory that is set for runs of the job.
 Use `M` for megabytes or `G` for gigabytes.
 For valid values, see [Supported memory and CPU combinations](/docs/codeengine?topic=codeengine-mem-cpu-combo).
-This value is optional.
+This value is *optional*.

 `--output`, `-o`
 :   Specifies the format of the command output.
 Valid values are `json`, `yaml`, `jsonpath=JSONPATH_EXPRESSION`, and `jsonpath-as-json=JSONPATH_EXPRESSION`.
 Use `jsonpath` to specify the path to an element of the JSON output.
-This value is optional.
+This value is *optional*.

 `--quiet`, `-q`
 :   Specify this option to reduce the output of the command.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--registry-secret`, `--rs`
 :   The name of the image registry access secret.
 The image registry access secret is used to authenticate with a private registry when you download the container image.
-This value is optional.
+This value is *optional*.

 `--registry-secret-clear`, `--rsc`
 :   Clear the image registry access secret.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--retrylimit`, `-r`
 :   The number of times to rerun an instance of the job before the job is marked as failed.
 An array index of a job is rerun when it gives an exit code other than zero.
-This value is optional.
+This value is *optional*.
 The default value is `0`.

 `--service-account`, `--sa`
 :   The name of the service account.
 A service account provides an identity for processes that run in an instance.
 For built-in service accounts, you can use the shortened names `manager`, `none`, `reader`, and `writer`.
 You can also use the full names that are prefixed with the `Kubernetes Config Context`, which can be determined with the `project current` command.
-This value is optional.
+This value is *optional*.

 `--service-account-clear`, `--sac`
 :   Clear the service account.
-This value is optional.
+This value is *optional*.
 The default value is `false`.